qinguorui2001/tp/docs/UserGuide.md

  * Result Message Box: Displays a success message if your command has been executed, or an error message if your command has failed.

- * Contact List: Displays your student's relevant information.
+ * Contact List Panel: Displays your student's relevant information.
 (Can be modified using `find`)

- * Assignment List: Displays a specified student's assignments.
+ * Assignment List Panel: Displays a specified student's assignments.
 (Activated using `show`)

 --------------------------------------------------------------------------------------------------------------------